 There is an important difference, though, between prequalification and preapproval when it comes to mortgages.

-Todd Huettner, president of Denver, Colorado-based mortgage bank Huettner Capital, sums it up this way:
+Todd Huettner, president of Denver-based mortgage bank Huettner Capital, sums it up this way:

 - When a lender says you are prequalified for a mortgage loan, there isn’t much certainty there.
 It’s basically a guess.